 A choice of three different fishing knives are offered here, all in the same range from Plusinno, all made with their durable, rugged quality.

-They all feature premium 5CR13 stainless curved blades which offer perfect flexibility for handling all kinds of fish and bait, with a fully textured, rubber-grip handle that won’t slip from your grasp.
+The blade material is a premium 5CR13 stainless steel, and the curved edge offers perfect flexibility for handling all kinds of fish and bait, with a fully textured, rubber-grip handle that won’t slip from your grasp.